 - The hotel manager (Ed Begley Jr.), when discussing the difficulties cleaning up after a dog show, mentions an unnamed rock band (probably a Spinal Tap reference).
 Details are sparse, and include only the comment that "they probably didn't realize there was a toilet in the room", as well as something about "roasting a goat," and how how hard it was to get the smell of charcoal and cumin out of the curtains.

-- Frequent un-elaborated-upon references to Cookie Fleck's past sexual history as she coincidentally encounters numerous former partners.
+- Frequent un-elaborated-upon references to Cookie Fleck's past sexual history as she coincidentally encounters numerous former partners."That was my first and only time doing it on a roller coaster!"

 - No Celebrities Were Harmed:

 - Buck Laughlin bears more than a passing resemblance to Joe Garagiola, the baseball player-turned-announcer who provided commentary for the USA Network's coverage of the Westminster Kennel Club Show for many years.

 - Sherri Ann Cabot is obviously based on Anna Nicole Smith.

 - Really Gets Around: Cookie Fleck, before she married Gerry.
 To his suppressed but obvious frustration, they keep meeting her former partners wherever they go.